Hang gliding 1977

 Jim and Henry Braddock were second and first, respectively, at the U.S. national championships held at Heavener, Oklahoma, in July 1977.
-(Heavener rhymes with heathen, apparently.)
+(Heavener rhymes with heathen, not heaven, apparently.)

 Powered hang gliding was going through its early stages at this time.
 (See Early powered ultralights in Powered flight.)
 It brought problems additional to those inherent in hang gliding.
 The man standing and speaking in the following picture is hang gliding photographer and columnist Bill Allen.

 The original photo by Jim Theis, on which this artistic rendering is based, is of Dan O’Neil dune-soaring an Electra Flyer Cirrus 3 in a gale on the dunes at at Boca Raton, Florida, during tropical depression Anita in August 1977.

 Grouse Mountain, where the photo by Leroy Grannis on which the preceding image is based, overlooks the city of Vancouver, Canada.

 Hang gliding was still regarded as a spectator sport in the late 1970s.
 Here is a snippet about pilots John Davis and Glenn Hockett and competition promoter Don Whitmore: